netbeez/bash-style-guide/bash-style-guide.md

 Remember, the following will cause the script to exit immediatly (if script is evaulated strictly):

 ```
-command 1 # returns non-zero
+command1 # returns non-zero
 ```

 # "Returning" data

 Bash can't directly return data from functions (only exit codes).
-There are two recommended ways to return data: via subshell or a global variable (recommended).
+There are three recommended ways to return data: via subshell, subshell with redirection, or a global variable.

 * The subshell method is more conventional but conflicts with stdout.
+This requires a workaround.

 * The only downside of a global variable is that it's a global variable.

-Subshell method:
+###1.
+Subshell method (w/o work-around):

 ```
 function foo(){